RootSoft/ledger-flutter/README.md

 4. Push to the Branch (`git push origin feature/my-feature`)
 5. Open a Pull Request

-Please try to follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+Please read our [Contributing guidelines](CONTRIBUTING.md) and try to follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

 ## License

-The ledger_flutter SDK is released under the Attribution Assurance License.
+The ledger_flutter SDK is released under the MIT License (MIT).
 See LICENSE for details.